 - App is overkill for some

+The toothbrush connects, via Bluetooth, to the Oral-B app to analyze your brushing habits and give you feedback on how to improve your oral care.
 While the added features mean the Oral-B 10000 Genius X comes at a premium price, the included USB charging case and three brush heads help seal the deal, especially when you consider each brush head lasts up to three months.
 The toothbrush’s handle can also be used with a wider range of brush heads beyond the three provided.

 The benefits of using an electric toothbrush